 But do you know that there are other exhilarating activities to do while you are in Iceland?
-The country can boast of different spas and wellness centres that can invigorate any weary visitor in Iceland.
-Here are 11 of the well-known spas and wellness centres in Iceland that are worth visiting while you are in this country.
+The country can boast of different spas and wellness centers that can invigorate any weary visitor in Iceland.
+Here are 11 of the well-known spas and wellness centers in Iceland that are worth visiting while you are in this country.

 Dive into the waters of the Blue Lagoon

 This famous tourist spot of the country is located in the Reykjanes peninsula.
 As you take a dip in the Blue Lagoon, you are in for a relaxing treat.
 Before you enter this tourist attraction though, try to make reservations in advance as this tourist spot tries to limit the number of tourists that visit the place.

 Another spring that draws the attention of visitors is the Myvatn Nature Baths.
 Located in the northern part of the country, the Myvatn Nature Baths is an alternative spring to visit besides the Blue Lagoon.
 Both are similar in appearance which has made people call the Myvatn Nature Baths as the Blue Lagoon’s twin.
 It is a 6-hour drive going to the spring.
 This also the reason that visitors take advantage of adding other tourist spots to their itinerary before heading off to the spring.
 If you are looking for an alternative spring to visit, Myvatn Nature Baths is another sweet spot to visit while in Iceland.